dart-lang/site-www/src/tools/pub/cmd/pub-run.md

 ---
-layout: default
+title: pub run
+description: Use pub run to run a Dart script in your package.
 permalink: /tools/pub/cmd/pub-run
-title: "pub run"
-description: "Use pub run to run a Dart script in your package."
 ---

 _Run_ is one of the commands of the _pub_ tool.
 [Learn more about pub](/tools/pub).

-{% prettify sh %}
+{% prettify nocode %}
 $ pub run [--mode=<mode>] [--checked] <executable> [args...]
 {% endprettify %}